-Below are the research papers published by UW-CTRI in 2018.
-For a complete list of UW-CTRI publications, click here.
+Below are the 16 research papers UW-CTRI published from January to July 2019.
+For a complete list of all UW-CTRI publications since inception, click here.

 Note: Names in bold are current UW-CTRI employees.

 Adams D, Bolt D, Deng S, Smith S, Baker T. Using Multidimensional IRT to Evaluate How Response Styles Impact Measurement.
 British Journal of Mathematical and Statistical Psychology.
 2019.